This site requires a more recent version of Adobe Flash Player to function properly.

 Focus on travel retail

-Estee Lauder has strongly capitalized on the strong growth in the travel retail channel to capture the attention of travelers from emerging markets, who either buy in the channel, in stores at their destination or when they return to their homes.
-The channel has performed particularly well for Estee Lauder within Europe, Asia-Pacific, Middle East & Africa, generating double-digit net sales growth in fiscal 2011.
+Estee Lauder has capitalized on the strong growth in its travel retail channel to capture the attention of travelers from emerging markets, who either buy in the channel, in stores at their destination, or when they return to their homes.
+The channel has performed particularly well for Estee Lauder within Europe, Asia-Pacific, Middle East & Africa, generating double-digit net sales growth in fiscal 2015.
+The main drivers to the travel retail segment growth were: the launch of new initiatives, an expanded distribution network, an increase in global airline passenger traffic, and accelerated orders.

 How Does Trefis Modelling Work?